 Bring ideas to life with Visio wireframe, a detailed visual model like a blueprint.
 Take advantage of starter diagrams and website templates to create design sketches for presentations.

 You can even use improved AutoCAD support that lets you import or open files from AutoCAD pre-2017.
-This is important for working on Visios started in other software.
-It’s time-saving and can benefit big companies that have Visio that need to be followed closely in other Visios.
+This is important for working on Visio started in other software.
+It’s time-saving and can benefit big companies that have Visio that need to be followed closely in other versions of Visio.

 Do I need the Latest Version of MS Visio?

 The good news is you don’t need to invest in Visio 2019 to be able to take advantage of the power of Visio.
-In fact, you can still get Visio 2010, Visio 2013, and Visio 2016 and save yourself a lot of money while still getting all of the important features that allow you to create detailed graphs and charts.
+You can still get Visio 2010, Visio 2013, and Visio 2016 and save yourself a lot of money while still getting all of the important features that allow you to create detailed graphs and charts.

 Microsoft Visio Version Differences